 Does Applicant offer coverage in a California county or region bordering another state?
-Single, Pull-down list.
+Single, Pull- down list.
 1: Yes, 2: No, 3: Not Applicable Does applicant allow out-of-state (non-emergency) providers to participate in networks to serve Covered California enrollees?
 If yes, explain in detail how this coverage is offered.
-Compound, Pull-down list.
-1: Yes: [200 words], 2: No, 3: Not Applicable
+Single, Pull- down list.
+1: Yes, [200 words] 2: No, 3: Not Applicable

 19.3.13 Has Applicant applied for or received regulatory approval for an alternate network adequacy standard for any counties in proposed service area for the certification year?

-- 1: Yes.

-- 2: No.
+Single, Pull-down list.

-- 3: Not Applicable
+1: Yes, 2: No, 3: Not Applicable